bayliemschnieder/bayliemschnieder/README.md

 <!--
 **bayliemschnieder/bayliemschnieder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+I am currently a senior at the University of Iowa Tippie College of Business.
+I study Business Analytics and Information Systems.

+Skills:
+- Python
+- SQL
+- Power BI
+- Azure
+- HTML
+- Excel
+- Microsoft Office
+- XML
-- 😄 Pronouns: ...
+- JSON
-- ⚡ Fun fact: ...
--->